Autodromo del Levante

 Autodromo del Levante is a 1.577 km motor racing circuit in Binetto, Apulia, Italy.
 It was inaugurated on 10 June 1989.
 The circuit has 9 turns.
 The circuit was mainly used for national events, such as Italian Formula Three Championship, Italian Superturismo Championship and Italian GT Championship.

 Lap records

-The official race lap records at the Autodromo del Levante are listed as:
+As of September 2000, the fastest official race lap records at the Autodromo del Levante are listed as: